JoarBjorn/JoarBjorn/README.md

-Hi, I’m Joar
+Hi, I’m Joar.
-I’m interested in Video Games and want to learn how I can make some on my own I’m currently learning C# and Rust
+I’m interested in Video Games and want to learn how I can make some on my own.
+I’m currently learning C# and Rust.
 I am reachable on my email joar.alstad@gmail.com if anyone for some reason would want to have a chat.

 <!---